kliment-dukovski/kliment-dukovski.github.io/_posts/2026-09-04-how-to-use-solana.md

 **Collateral:** Assets you deposit with a DeFi platform.

-**Loan-to-value (LTV) ratio:** Debt divided by the value of your collateral (if you deposit SOL or another coin without a fixed value, your collateral value will fluctuate).
+**Loan-to-value (LTV) ratio:** Debt divided by the value of your collateral.
+If you deposit SOL or another coin without a fixed value, your collateral value will fluctuate.

 **Liquidation threshold:** The point at which the protocol sells your collateral to repay the loan.

 **Health factor:** A measure of how close your account is to liquidation.

+</aside>

 Suppose a user deposits $1,000 in collateral and borrows $400.
 The LTV is 40%.
 If the collateral value falls to $600 while the debt remains at $400, the LTV rises to about 66.7%.
 Depending on the platform’s liquidation threshold for each asset, the position may be close to liquidation.

-</aside>

 The two largest DeFi protocols on Solana, Kamino and Jupiter, each have a total value locked (TVL) of over $1 billion as of September 2026, according to [DefiLlama data](https://defillama.com/protocols/lending/solana).